devbaji/vue3-google-login/README.md

 ```

-Here is an image showing how the prompt automatically detect the logged in Google account and logs in automatically
+Here is an image showing how the prompt detects the logged in Google account and logs in automatically

 <p align="center">
   <img